linagora/openpaas-esn/doc/install-ubuntu.md

         sudo ln -s /usr/share/elasticsearch/bin/elasticsearch /usr/bin/elasticsearch

+Ensure that multicast discovery is disabled by uncommenting the following line in /etc/elasticsearch/elasticsearch.yml:

+    discovery.zen.ping.multicast.enabled: false

  **Only the elasticsearch user should be able to install plugins** Elasticsearch plugin dir may have not been created during the installation, or may have been given ownership to root.
 [This was a bug](https://github.com/elastic/elasticsearch/issues/8419)